roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

  "No!"
 Dom called out, afraid she was gonna hurt herself.
 But before he could do anything, she brought the knife to the neck of her top and proceeded to cut at her shirt.
 The shirt peeled apart like the knife was cutting through butter.
 She slid the knife down her front, and as she did, her massive breasts began to try to force their way out.
 As she reached the hem of her top, her bra-covered breasts practically exploded out of them, forcing the ruined shirt to fall to the floor in tatters.

  Nadine's upper half was now only covered in a lacy black bra, and her tits were so ripe and juicy they were practically falling out of it.
 The smooth, caramel flesh was literally pouring from her bra, yearning to be free.
-Report_Story #5